SEAT Ibiza engines, drive and performance

 Petrol engines

-There’s a small but capable range of engines, spanning 80-115hp in output.
-They come with a choice of manual or DSG automatic gearbox depending on which engine you choose too.
+There’s only one engine available for the Ibiza now, a 1.0-litre TSI petrol unit which can be specified in 95 or 115hp outputs.
+They come with a choice of manual or direct shift gearbox (DSG) automatic gearbox depending on which specification you choose too.

-The most popular engine is the turbocharged 1.0-litre TSI with 95hp.
+The less powerful engine is the turbocharged 1.0-litre with 95hp.
 It’s a punchy performer, with an eager response from the throttle and very smooth power delivery, and works really well with the slick-shifting five-speed manual gearbox.
 It’s more than comfortable on the motorway, and will even pull well up gradients without the need to change down a couple of gears.

 If you want something with a bit more poke, there’s a 110hp on offer too.
-It’s a great option for those regularly driving on the motorway as it comes with a six-speed manual gearbox.
-You’ll appreciate the extra gear, allowing the Ibiza to settle down at higher speeds.
+It’s a great option for those regularly driving on the motorway as it comes as standard with a six-speed manual gearbox.
+You’ll appreciate the extra gear, it allows the Ibiza to settle down at higher speeds.

 In practice, it doesn’t feel massively quicker than the 95hp engine, though, but a lot of that comes down to how quiet the engines are.